francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 A fanout configuration routes traffic from a single IP address to more than one Service, based on the HTTP URI being requested.

 Now you are going to create two Deployments of different versions of the same application with each respective Services.
-Both of them will be accessible thtough the Ingress Controller at path respectively `/v1` and `/v2`.
+Both of them will be accessible through the Ingress Controller at path respectively `/v1` and `/v2`.

 1. Create the `v1` Deployment.